BrycePearce/CsvToFlatfile/README.md

 ## Roadmap

-The `csvtoflatfile` project is currently under active development, and while it already offers robust functionality, we're working on adding more features to further enhance its capabilities.
+The `csvtoflatfile` project is currently under active development.
+Here's some of things being worked on

-Here's our roadmap and the progress on each feature:

 1. **CSV to Workbook Conversion:** ✔️ Complete!